Further development of the Common Rail system

 The scope of this sub-activity was to develop and manufacture the system according to specifications made in sub-activity 3.1 for the remaining 4 engines.
 The pilot phase in WINMOS (I) encountered difficulties and a lot of adjustments needed to be made.
 The system still needed some minor modifications before it could fully utilise the potential improvements for the remaining engines.
 The installation of the system aboard have been completed and first test runs have been done.

-Sub-Activity 3.3 –Validation of the system
+Sub-Activity 3.3 –Commissioning and validation of the system